 The PDF format has been around since 1993 and is backed by Adobe, a NASDAQ-listed corporation with a worldwide presence.
-PDF is rapidly becoming the format of choice for the courts and law firms due to its security, universal format and archival stability.
+PDF is the format of choice for the courts and law firms due to its security, universal format and archival stability.
 It is compatible with many operating systems.

 Page-image ASCII files

 RB-PDF transcripts can be made from ASCII files that are prepared in the image of a transcript, or any ASCII file which includes line numbers, page numbers and page breaks, as generated by most CAT systems and word processing applications.
-RB8 can also accept page-image ASCII files that include headers, footers and time stamps.
+RB9 can also accept page-image ASCII files that include headers, footers and time stamps.
 It can also accept ASCII files that do not contain page numbers.

 With a single click, your production staff can pull all exhibits related to a transcript automatically from the repository.
 Then they can easily create exhibit hyperlinks within a PDF transcript, including multiple different references (or aliases) to the same exhibit.